showyourwork/showyourwork/docs/zenodo.rst

     Never commit your Zenodo API token (or any API token) directly to your repository!

-Then, on your local computer, create an environment variable called ``$ZENODO_TOKEN`` (if you'd like to use Zenodo) or ``$SANDBOX_TOKEN`` (if you'd like to use Zenodo Sandbox) with value equal to the corresponding token.
+Then, on your local computer, create an environment variable called ``$SANDBOX_TOKEN`` with value equal to the API token you just generated.
 You can either do this manually in the terminal, e.g.,

 .. code-block:: bash

-    export ZENODO_TOKEN=XXXXXX
+    export SANDBOX_TOKEN=YYYYYY

 or by adding that line to your shell config file (``.bashrc``, ``.zshrc``, etc.) and re-starting your session.
-In order for |showyourwork| to have access to Zenodo when running on GitHub Actions, you'll also have to provide this value as a secret (name it ``ZENODO_TOKEN`` or ``SANDBOX_TOKEN``, depending on which service you want to use); read more about those
+In order for |showyourwork| to have access to Zenodo Sandbox when running on GitHub Actions, you'll also have to provide this value as a secret (name it ``SANDBOX_TOKEN``); read more about those
 `here <https://docs.github.com/en/actions/security-guides/encrypted-secrets>`_.

-If you've done all that, the next time you create a new article repository using :ref:`syw_setup`, pass the ``--cache`` option and |showyourwork| will automatically create a Zenodo draft deposit which it will use to cache your intermediate results (pass ``--sandbox`` as well to instead use Zenodo Sandbox).
+If you've done all that, the next time you create a new article repository using :ref:`syw_setup`, pass the ``--cache`` option and |showyourwork| will automatically create a Zenodo Sandbox draft deposit which it will use to cache your intermediate results.
 Note that you can also manually create a draft deposit by running ``showyourwork cache create`` (see :ref:`syw_cache`, and below, for details).